 Larvae are large and conspicuous, feeding in groups on the underside of leaves.
 Groups are larger when larvae are young.
-If no action is taken whole plants can be attacked before larvae move on to adjacent plants.
+If no action is taken, whole plants can be attacked before larvae move on to adjacent plants.

 Confusion with other pests: There are several moth species commonly found on Cole crops.
-Cabbage white butterfly larvae are relatively large and distinctive, and are the only ones that feed in aggregations.
+Cabbage white butterfly larvae are relatively large and distinctive and are the only ones that feed in aggregations.
 A second species, Pieris candida, has also been reported on Cole crops in Bhutan, but little is known of its importance.
 However, it would be managed in the same way.

 Hosts: It feeds on many plant species in the family Brassicaceae.
-In Bhutan, it has been recorded from Cole crops, mustard and spinach.
+In Bhutan, it has been recorded from Cole crops, mustard, and spinach.

-Cabbage white butterfly, and other moth pests, can normally be well-managed through regular monitoring, the physical removal of larvae and eggs when they are found, and crop hygiene practices.
+Cabbage white butterfly, and other moth pests, can normally be well managed through regular monitoring, the physical removal of larvae and eggs when they are found, and crop hygiene practices.
 The current high dependence on insecticides for managing these pests could be greatly reduced or stopped if these practices were put in place.

-Inspection for cabbage white butterfly presence and damage needs to be part of a regular (twice-weekly) crop monitoring of a wide range of Cole crop insect pests.
+Inspection for cabbage white butterfly presence and damage needs to be part of regular (twice-weekly) crop monitoring of a wide range of Cole crop insect pests.
 The presence of the day-flying adults provides a good early-warning.
 Egg batches and larval aggregations (and damage) are conspicuous.
 Older larvae on older plants can be harder to find once they’ve burrowed into the heads.

 Effect of variety

-- Eggs and larvae (often in groups) are readily handpicked and destroyed when seen.
+- Eggs and larvae (often in groups) should be readily handpicked and destroyed when seen.
 They are very visible.
 Care should be taken not to pick eggs of lady birds which are also orange coloured and of the same size.
 Closer examination of the eggs will reveal the lady bird eggs to be smooth whereas the eggs of the cabbage white butterfly have longitudinal ridges.